PvM-Leeches/Leeching-Strategies/docs/Ticketing-System.md

 As you can see there are also 3 buttons available on every order.

 ![Screenshot_from_2022-07-01_10-48-25](uploads/f346bb8222d5b3dac08459febe37369c/Screenshot_from_2022-07-01_10-48-25.png) allows you to join the ticket if you have the required role.
+This button also allows you to leave the ticket if you've already joined it.

 ![Screenshot_from_2022-07-01_10-48-31](uploads/49868cc1ac2d06a5816095f40f90dad4/Screenshot_from_2022-07-01_10-48-31.png) marks the order as completed.